danielgtaylor/aglio/README.md

 ```

 #### aglio.renderFile (inputFile, outputFile, options, callback)
 Render an API Blueprint file and save the HTML to another file.
 The input/output file arguments are file paths.
-The options behaves the same as above for `aglio.render`.
+The options behaves the same as above for `aglio.render`, except that the `options.includePath` defaults to the basename of the input filename.

 ```javascript
 aglio.renderFile('/tmp/input.apib', '/tmp/output.html', options, function (err, warnings) {